Livermore selectpersons consider road work, costs

 “If he hadn’t spent time on that, he would have been on the roads,” Timberlake said.

-Ferland said ditching is in decent shape, but wheel ruts are getting worse.
+Ferland said ditching is in decent shape, it is the wheel ruts that are getting worse.

 “We’ve been putting 300 tons of cold mix a year, went up to 600 tons last year to smooth them out,” Ferland said.
 “We’ve improved quite a few spots.
 It’s bigger than 600 tons a year.”